-Chief Executive Officer's 2002 Compensation.
-The base salary component of Mr. Spilman's compensation for fiscal 2002 was \$300,000.
+Chief Executive Officer's 2003 Compensation.
+The base salary component of Mr. Spilman's compensation for fiscal 2003 was \$300,000, unchanged from fiscal 2002.
 Mr. Spilman's bonus, based on quantifiable, objective performance measures set at the beginning of the year (which related to earnings per share, operating income and cash flow), was 15% of the maximum potential bonus amount for the year.
-Mr. Spilman was granted 30,000 options with three year vesting requirements as part of and consistent with the long term incentive program described above.

-For fiscal year 2003, the Organization, Compensation and Nominating Committee has again established performance criteria designed to enhance stockholder value.
+For fiscal year 2004, the Organization, Compensation and Nominating Committee has again established performance criteria designed to enhance stockholder value.
 These criteria are heavily weighted toward improved operating earnings and operating cash flows, and maintaining reduced fixed costs consistent with the financial objectives of the Company and representative of the success needed to ensure growth and profitability.